DCC-Lab/Documentation/GUIDE/GUIDE-Python.md

 # More code after this
 ```

 This allows people to package their code into a module, then distribute them through community-supported sites such as http://pipy.org.
 Anybody can create modules that can be used by others, and anybody can upload them on pypi.org, which has made Python a very dynamic language that becomes more powerful as people create new modules.
+Many modules come from Python itself (`math`, `os`, `sys`, etc...) but you can get modules on http://pypi.org for instance and many other places.

 As a comparison, Python modules are similar to MATLAB toolboxes that extend MATLAB.